 Your page speed will be significantly affected by the size of your resources and the number of requests.
-As a general rule of thumb, you should try to optimize all your resources and get the response times to be as quick as possible.
+As a general rule of thumb, you should try to optimize all your resources and get the response times to be as fast as possible.
 These are just two of the many things you can do to increase website speed.
 You can find more techniques in our article about front-end optimization tips.

 Errors and Functionality

 I’m not talking about the obvious errors that you’ll get like 404 or 503.
 I’m talking about the errors that are less obvious like a 3rd party API that refuses connection or sending an HTTP request when you should be sending an HTTPS request.
 Issues like these can cause severe service disruptions that will break your users’ experience.

 While some of the issues you’ll run into as a developer can be solved using solely the information you were provided in the console log, you will have some that aren’t as easy to figure out.
 In some cases you’ll have a single location for your logs but more often than not, your logs will be in separate locations, with separate timestamps, and probably have different redundancies that will make debugging quite complicated.

 Having a tool that can store, archive, and control the quality of your logs is essential to understanding the whole picture.
 You can use separate solutions, but having logging and monitoring in a single platform makes troubleshooting critical issues much faster and much simpler.